Two requests regarding the file index field in output filenames

 '_1' suffix if a file of the same name already exists.
 However, as a safe-guard against losing data, if file-switching has been enabled (via specifying the

 fileProperties table in the

 RootOutput configuration), it is a configuration error to not specify the

 %# pattern in the filename.

-#5 Updated by Kyle Knoepfel over 2 years ago
+#5 Updated by Kyle Knoepfel almost 3 years ago

 There is an issue regarding resetting the index of the file that is worth bringing up.
 Consider the situation where events are presented out of order.
 If the output module were configured to switch to a new file after 1000 events, reasonable behavior would be to create output files that look like:

 Note that the filenames for the "2000 more events from Run 1" do not have an index reset to 1.
 Providing this behavior does require extra caching that would not be necessary if events were presented in order.
 The extra caching would basically be to keep a table of the prefixes (e.g. "r1" or "r2") and their associated indices.
 Even if you had 1000 output files in the job, this would not lead to significant bloat.
 However, the question is would such caching be acceptable to

 artdaq, or would you prefer an option to disable the extra caching under the assumption that events from a given Run/SubRun will always be together?